top of page

 Glutamate + Microglia Loop

-Excess excitatory signaling and neuroinflammation create 'brain-on-fire' symptoms—head pressure, sensory overload, and cognitive fog.
+Excess excitatory signaling and neuroinflammatory activation produce “brain-on-fire” symptoms—burning, head pressure, sensory overload, heat intolerance, fatigue, and cognitive slowing.

 Dysautonomia